 - They can adapt very rapidly to new bacterial resistance forms and thus become effective again.

-Pherecydes Pharma has chosen to develop individualized phage treatments, which can be related to personalized medicine and/or precision medicine: each treatment is designed according to the results of a preliminary analysis of the bacteria sensitivity to Pherecydes Pharma phages.The choice of the phages to be administered is determined according to this phage testing or "phagogramme".
+Pherecydes Pharma has chosen to develop individualized phage treatments, which can be related to precision medicine: each treatment is designed according to the results of a preliminary analysis of the bacteria sensitivity to Pherecydes Pharma phages.The choice of the phages to be administered is determined according to this phage testing or "phagogramme".
 This focus the use of phages on only the active ones.

 To simply understand phage therapy